Curriculum Intent

 Formal assessment of programming skills using a set of scenarios

-Formal assessment of programming languages
+Formal assessment of Cybersecurity issues representation.

 Formal assessment of data representation